resync/resync-simulator/README.md

 The ResourceSync Simulator simulates a [ResourceSync](http://www.openarchives.org/rs/0.6/resourcesync) Source, which is a server that hosts resources subject to synchronization.

 Any ResourceSync-compliant client can be used to synchronize a Destination with the simulated Source.
-The simulator is tested with our own [ResourceSync client and library reference implementation](https://github.com/resync/resync).
+The simulator is tested with v0.5.2 of our own [ResourceSync client and library reference implementationn](https://github.com/resync/resync).

 ## Quick start

-Make sure Python 2.7.2 is running on your system:
+Make sure Python 2.7.2 or later is running on your system:

     python --version